LeO-SiN/Eks-Terraform-Config-for-Mern-Stack-Application/README.md

 - **Contribute**: Found an error or have valuable resources?
 Contribute to our learning on the [Discord Server](https://discord.com/invite/jdzF8kTtw2) !
 - **Discussions**: Join discussions, ask questions, and connect with fellow learners in the GitHub Discussions section.

-## 📢 Spread the Word
-Share your journey with your network and tag me, [Aman Pathak](https://www.linkedin.com/in/aman-devops), when you post your blogs on LinkedIn.
-Let's learn together!

 Happy learning and blogging! 🌟